tonibois/Base2Base/README.md

 b2b
 ```

-Or simply do step 1 and :
-Run the program in CLI (without installing)
+Or simply do step 1 and run the program in CLI (without installing):
 ```bash
 bash Base2Base/b2b_eng.sh
 ```